Medicinal Plant Lexicon

 Notes

-Liquorice root should not be taken by people who have cholestatic liver diseases, liver cirrhosis, high blood pressure, potassium deficiency, severe renal insufficiency.
-Even during pregnancy liquorice root and liquorice should be avoided.
+Licorice root should not be taken by people who have cholestatic liver diseases, liver cirrhosis, high blood pressure, potassium deficiency, or severe renal insufficiency.
+During pregnancy, licorice root and licorice should be avoided.

 Side effects

-With prolonged use and higher doses, mineralocorticoid effects in the form of a sodium and water retention can cause potassium loss with high blood pressure, oedema (accumulation of fluid in tissues) and in rare cases, myoglobinuria (muscle tissue protein in the urine).
+With prolonged use and higher doses, mineralocorticoid effects, such as sodium and water retention, can cause potassium loss with high blood pressure, edema (accumulation of fluid in tissues) and, in rare cases, myoglobinuria (protein from muscle tissue in the urine).

 Interactions

-Potassium deficiency cause by other drugs (e.g. thiazide and loop diuretics) can be increased; with reduced potassium levels, the sensitivity to cardiac glycosides (digitalis) increases.
+Potassium deficiency caused by other drugs (e.g. thiazide and loop diuretics) can increase; with reduced potassium levels, the sensitivity to cardiac glycosides (digitalis) increases.
+Therefore, licorice root should not be taken at the same time as these medications.

 References